-FINES ARE PAID AT THE STUDENT ACCOUNTS OFFICE, 308 RECITATION HALL.
+- FINES ARE PAID AT THE STUDENT ACCOUNTS OFFICE ON THE FIRST FLOOR OF RECITATION HALL.

 Wittenberg Police Officers may have a vehicle towed or immobilized using a device called a "boot".
 In most cases, Wittenberg will only do this to vehicles that are in serious violation of the regulations or are repeat offenders.
 To get the boot released or to find out if your car has been towed, please contact the Police Division at 327-6231.

 - If your vehicle has been booted, officers will release the boot for a $75 fine.

 - If your vehicle has been towed: You will need to contact Maine's Towing & Recovery Service (see information below).
 The current charge for a tow from Maine's is $150.00 plus any storage fees ($25/day outside and $30/day inside) and a 15% fuel surcharge.
 In addition, you will be responsible for any fine(s) Wittenberg Police will charge you from the citation for the violation(s) that caused your car to be towed.

 MAINE'S TOWING & RECOVERY SERVICE